gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/README.md

 optional arguments:
   -h, --help            show this help message and exit -i IDENTIFIER, --identifier IDENTIFIER
-                        Last 4 digits of GoPro name to scan for.
-If not used, first discovered GoPro will be connected to -l LOG, --log LOG     Location to store detailed log -o OUTPUT, --output OUTPUT
+                        Last 4 digits of GoPro serial number, which is the last 4 digits of the default camera SSID.
+If not used, first discovered GoPro will be connected to
+  -l LOG, --log LOG     Location to store detailed log -o OUTPUT, --output OUTPUT
                         Where to write the photo to.
 If not set, write to 'photo.jpg'